wyemake/website-sandbox/content/makewithpride/_index.md

 title: "#MakeWithPRIDE"
 date: 2024-01-08T11:25:11+06:00
 subTitle: |

+    ** MakeWithPride EVENTS ARE ON HOLD FOR THE FORESEEABLE FUTURE.
+PLEASE KEEP CHECKING THIS PAGE AND OUR SOCIAL MEDIA FOR FURTHER UPDATES **

     A series of events for the LGBTQIA+ community and their allies to come together and work on costumes, crafts, and other ideas for PRIDE festivals.

     Keep an eye on our social media and the page below for more updates!